timeoutdigital/treehugger/README.rst

 .. code-block:: yaml

-    include:
-    - s3://bucket-name/filename.yml?versionId=7
+    include: s3://bucket-name/filename.yml?versionId=7

-Where the value is a list of urls pointing to other yaml files consisting of environment variables.
-The files will be fetched, and the yaml data included.
+Where the value is a url pointing to another yaml file consisting of environment variables.
+The file will be fetched, and the yaml data included.
 Currently only S3 urls are supported. versionId is required.

 N.B.
 To be sure of the Python you're using to run Treehugger, you can also run it as a module.
 For example: